covcom/388COM/Week_02_The_Java language/README.md

 1. Don't use more than one blank lines, don't use unnecessary white spaces.
 This will make your codes look ugly.
 2. Don't declare more than one variables in a single line.
 3. Don't prefix your variable name.
-If you follow some online resources you'll see some use 'm' as prefix denoting member (i.e. instance) variables.
+If you follow some online resources you'll see some use 'm' as the prefix denoting member (i.e. instance) variables.
 Don't do that, it's not recommended by Google.

     > But sometimes you see this 'm' prefix in 'legacy' codes on the official Android website.